REVIEW: Alpina Alpiner 4 Chronoflyback

 Instead of using a horizontal wheel coupling, oscillating pinion or vertical clutch, Alpina created a new way to actuate the chronograph mechanism which they refer to as a swiveling component with two toothed pinions.

 “An unmistakable characteristic of high-quality chronographs is a column wheel rotating on bearings to control the three start, stop and reset functions.
 In conventional mechanisms, this component has several columns.
 In contrast, the caliber AL-760 has no standard-type column wheel, but a star-shaped one.
 Together with the operating lever, which is controlled by the start/stop push-piece, this component is responsible for the exceptionally smooth operation of the mechanism,” according to Alpina.

 Alpina says that the new design works like this, “when the button is pressed, it connects the two ‘storeys’ together.
 At the lower level, in the watch movement proper, it takes up the rotation of the center seconds and conveys this, via the corresponding upper component, to the actuating mechanism to turn the chronograph hands.
 At the same time, the lower central seconds also drives the seconds hand at 9 o’clock, which turns continuously in unison.
-The rotations of the chronograph hand are “recorded” by the 30-minute counter at 3 o’clock.”
+The rotation of the chronograph hand are “recorded” by the 30-minute counter at 3 o’clock.”

 Alpina caliber AL-760 operates at 4Hz (28,800 vph), has bi-directional winding, a 38-hour power reserve, and 233 components (96 just for the flyback module).
 Finishing of the movement includes rhodium plating on the mainplate and bridges, Geneva stripes on the bridges, perlage on the mainplate, and chamfered edges.
 The movement dimensions are 30.5 mm x 7.9 mm.